 Instructions

-3. In a separate bowl, combine flour, baking soda and cream of tartar.
-Slowly add into batter and beat on medium low speed until well combined and dough forms.
+- In a separate bowl, combine the remaining dry ingredients.
+Slowly add into bowl and beat on medium-low speed until well combined and dough forms.

-5. Roll one giant ball of rough together.
-Place into cinnamon and sugar mix and roll to coat the dough in the cinnamon sugar.
+- For the topping: In a medium-sized bowl, combine sugar (1/4 cup) and cinnamon and stir to combine .
+Roll one giant ball of dough together.
+Place into cinnamon and sugar mix and roll to coat the dough.

-6. Place ball of dough into the bottom the spring form pan and gently pat down flat with your hands until even.
-Take the extra cinnamon & sugar mixture and pat on top of the cookie dough.
+- Place the ball of dough into the bottom of the spring form pan and gently pat down flat with your hands until even.
+Take the extra cinnamon & sugar mixture and pat the cookie dough on top.

-7. Bake at 350°F for 32-40 minutes in the middle rack of your oven.
-Once cookie starts to brown, cover it with foil to prevent burning.
+- Bake at 350°F for 32-40 minutes in the middle rack of your oven.
+Once the cookie starts to brown, cover it with foil to prevent burning.

 For the Frosting